mariammwanje/Dojo_Space_Allocator/README.md

 Introduction

-This System/Application requires you to know Programming Basics, Data Structures, Object-Oriented Programming (OOP) and Test Driven Development (TDD) in Python.
+This Application requires you to know Programming Basics, Data Structures, Object-Oriented Programming (OOP) and Test Driven Development (TDD) in Python.

-It allocates or assigns office space and optional livivng space to person who are to join Andela, When a new Fellow joins Andela he/she is assigned an office space and an optional living space if they choose to opt in, and for a new Staff joins they are assigned an office space only. .
+It allocates or assigns office space and optional livivng space to persons who are to join Andela, When a new Fellow joins Andela he/she is assigned an office space and an optional living space if they choose to opt in, and for a new Staff, they are assigned an office space only. .